 Parks, playgrounds and fairgrounds – have fun but, take care

-With the summer holidays fast approaching, children and families will no doubt be looking to spend a lot of free time in parks and fairgrounds; but how safe are they?
+With the summer holidays upon us, children and families will no doubt be looking to spend a lot of free time in parks and fairgrounds; but how safe are they?

 According to The Royal Society for the Prevention of Accidents it is estimated that there are approximately 40,000 personal injuries to children on playgrounds resulting in visits to hospitals or the doctor.